 Local excisions by endoscopy should achieve complete tumor resection.
 Endoscopic resections are offered to patients that will agree with close surveillance, open to accept surgical resection if T2 disease and/or are categorized unfit for surgical resection.
 Endoscopic resection procedures are to be offered by an experienced physician at a center of excellence.
 Invasion of muscularis propria (T2), poor histological grade, LVI, PNI, at the stalk or flat/depressed sessile polyp are considered ER Rca high-risk features and needs further surgical resection.
 RCA ER is indicated for T0-1, less than 3 cm diameter, mobile tumor, feasible resections margins by TRUS and no distant metastatic radiographic evidence plus the absence of high-risk features previously mentioned.
 ESMO recently recommended against lesions with submucosal invasion higher than 1000 micrometers due to a 12% nodal involvement rate.
 RCA lesions can be resected either by transanal excision (TAE) or transanal endoscopic surgery (TES) further divided in TE microsurgery, TE operation and TA minimally invasive surgery.
 Regardless of the procedure, all lesions should be tattooed to allow site identification on further steps.
 The DFS and OS at ten years of T1, RCA with favorable-risk features, local excisions are 92% and 98%, respectively, with 6% local recurrence seen within three years.
 Patients with high-risk features after endoscopic resections are strongly recommended to undergo immediate surgical resection rather than salvage approach based on a lower recurrence rate (8% versus 37%), higher metastatic rate (10% versus 23%), and prolong 10-year mOS (89% versus 72%).
 Adjuvant CRT has only shown to reduce local recurrence rate (7% versus 14%) although no mOS benefit.

-The landmark phase III German Rectal Cancer Study Group (CAO/ARO/AIO-94) randomly assigned patients with clinical stage T3 or T4 or node-positive disease to receive either preoperative or postoperative CRT (RT: 5040 cGy delivered in fractions of 180 cGy per day, 5 days per week, and FU: 120-hour continuous IV infusion at a dose of 1000 mg/m2 per day during the first and fifth weeks).
+The landmark phase III German Rectal Cancer Study Group (CAO/ARO/AIO-94) randomly assigned patients with clinical stage T3, T4 or node-positive disease to receive either preoperative or postoperative CRT (RT: 5040 cGy delivered in fractions of 180 cGy per day, 5 days per week, and FU: 120-hour continuous IV infusion at a dose of 1000 mg/m2 per day during the first and fifth weeks).
 After surgery, four 5-day additional cycles of FU (500 mg/m2) were given.
-Preoperative chemoradiotherapy, as compared with postoperative chemoradiotherapy, reduced local relapse (6% versus 13%), toxicity (27% versus 40%) but did not improve distant metastasis (29%) or overall survival (59%) at the 10-year, follow up.
+Preoperative chemoradiotherapy, as compared with postoperative chemoradiotherapy, reduced local relapse (6% versus 13%) and toxicity (27% versus 40%) but did not improve distant metastasis (29%) or overall survival (59%) at 10-year follow up.
 Secondary analysis showed worse outcome on pathological node positivity (N2) for postoperative treatment and better prognosis with higher tumor regression scores with pre-operative treatment.
-The National Surgical Adjuvant Breast and Bowel Project (NSABP) R-03 trial compared neoadjuvant versus adjuvant CRT (FU/LV /RT) in the treatment of locally advanced rectal carcinoma but did not reach accrual and closed early.
+The National Surgical Adjuvant Breast and Bowel Project (NSABP) R-03 trial compared neoadjuvant versus adjuvant CRT (FU/LV/RT) in the treatment of locally advanced rectal carcinoma but did not reach accrual and closed early.
 NSABP showed an improving trend for DFS and OS (75% versus 66%, p = 0.065) in the neoadjuvant arm.
-The Korean trial failed to show benefit with CRT by using capecitabine as a radiosensitizer.

 The benefit of adding chemotherapy to radiation preoperative followed by either by three cycles of adjuvant chemotherapy or surveillance was address by the European Organization for Research and Treatment of Cancer (EORTC) 22921.
 CRT consisted of 45 Gy to the posterior pelvis in 25 fractions of 1·8 Gy over five weeks and each course of FU (350 mg/m(2) per day) and LV (20 mg/m(2) per day intravenous bolus.
 The primary endpoint of survival did not differ at ten years follow-up of neoadjuvant RT (49%) and CRT (50.7%), moreover, adjuvant chemotherapy (51.8%) did not differ from observation (48.4%).
 Three trials led by the Italian Study group, Dutch Colorectal PROCTOR/SCRIPT and UK Chronicle trial showed no survival benefit of post-surgical adjuvant chemotherapy after pre-surgical neoadjuvant therapy, further supported by a combined meta-analysis.